PriyaZhao/Python-Programming-CMSE11433/README.md

-# Python Programming - Project 1 - READ FIRST!
+# Python Programming (CMSE11433) - Project 1 - READ FIRST!

 The tasks for Project 1 are described in the notebook `project_1.ipynb`.
-Complete the notebook to complete your project.

-Make sure to **read the instructions below** before starting.

 ---

 ## Marking scheme